bobbylej/doit/README.md

 - `OPENAI_API_CHAT_COMPLETION_MODEL` - This is a required variable that specifies the OpenAI model used for chat completion.
 You can find a list of available models [here](https://platform.openai.com/docs/models/gpt-4).
 We recommend using the `gpt-3.5-turbo` model.

+- `OPENAI_API_TEXT_COMPLETION_MODEL` - This is a required variable that specifies the OpenAI model used for text completion.
+You can find a list of available models [here](https://platform.openai.com/docs/models/gpt-4).
+We recommend using the `text-davinci-003` model.

+- `OPENAI_API_CHAT_COMPLETION_MAX_TOKENS` - This is a required variable that sets the maximum number of tokens for the chosen model used for chat completion.
+You can find the appropriate value for your model [here](https://platform.openai.com/docs/models/gpt-4).

-- `OPENAI_API_MAX_TOKENS` - This is a required variable that sets the maximum number of tokens for the chosen model.
+- `OPENAI_API_COMPLETION_MAX_TOKENS` - This is a required variable that sets the maximum number of tokens for the chosen model used for text completion.
 You can find the appropriate value for your model [here](https://platform.openai.com/docs/models/gpt-4).

 - `MONGODB_URL` - This is a required variable that specifies the URL to your MongoDB instance.
 It is necessary for storing API keys and messages for the users.